 Author: Military History Matters

-Can you think of something appropriately witty for this image taken from our War Reporters article about William Beach Thomas, featured in the November issue of the magazine?
+Can you think of something appropriately witty for this image taken from our article on the Battle of Fleurus, featured in the February issue of Military History Matters?
 Leave your caption as a comment below.
 The best caption will be judged by the editorial team and published online!
 Winners will be announced in early March. […]